Azhrak/mangareader-proxy/README.md

 **Features**
 * Browsing of a single manga series
-* Forward navigation by clikcin on image
+* Forward navigation by clickin on image
 * Save cookie to remember lastest page

 **Usage**